chardso/printf/README.md

     GitHub repository: printf

-**6**.
-How is the world ruled and led to war?
-Diplomats lie to journalists and believe these lies when they see them in print
+**6. How is the world ruled and led to war?
+Diplomats lie to journalists and believe these lies when they see them in print**

 # advanced